dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 <!-- The above paragraph is out of place. -->

 ~~## Antara Module Features ~~<!-- dimxy maybe remove this heading.
-It advertises features, but seems not all features are described in 2 next sections
+It advertises features, but seems only small part of features is described in 2 next sections -->

 #### Antara Module as Data and Business Logic Layer of Business Application